ab-mahdi/Deep-notebook/Pytorch autograd.md

     if t % 100 == 99:
         print(t, loss.item())

     # Use autograd to compute the backward pass.
-This call will compute the
-    # gradient of loss with respect to all Tensors with requires_grad=True.
+This call will compute the gradient of loss with respect to all Tensors with requires_grad=True.
-    # After this call a.grad, b.grad. c.grad and d.grad will be Tensors holding
-    # the gradient of the loss with respect to a, b, c, d respectively.
+    # After this call a.grad, b.grad. c.grad and d.grad will be Tensors holding the gradient of the loss with respect to a, b, c, d respectively.
     loss.backward()

-    # Manually update weights using gradient descent.
-Wrap in torch.no_grad()
+    # For Manually update weights using gradient descent.
-    # because weights have requires_grad=True, but we don't need to track this
+        # Wrap in torch.no_grad() because weights have requires_grad=True, but we don't need to track this in autograd.
-    # in autograd.
     with torch.no_grad():
         a -= learning_rate * a.grad
         b -= learning_rate * b.grad